 COUNTRY: conventional long form: United Kingdom of Great Britain and Northern Ireland; note - Great Britain includes the countries of England, Scotland, and Wales conventional short form: United Kingdom abbreviation: UK

 In the nineteenth century a superior navy and administrative system made the United Kingdom the most powerful political entity on earth, ruling over an empire of such scope that pundits of the time coined the expression “the sun never sets on the British Empire.”
 At one time or another almost 20% of the planet was under British control, from the Malaysian peninsula all the way to the Canadian arctic.
 For this simulation, Britain is significant because as a result of its colonial endeavors it dominated much of the Middle East right up until the middle of the 20th century, and did not actually give up the last of its regional colonies (modern Oman) until 1971.
 In one way or another, Britain is largely responsible for drawing the modern boundaries of Kuwait, Jordan, Iraq, Yemen, Oman, the U.A.E., Lebanon and Syria (with France), Saudi Arabia, and most importantly, the British Mandate of Palestine, which became modern Israel.
-Due to its strong relationship with the United States and the European Union, Britain remains a key player in Middle East politics, a role it has played for almost two centuries.
+Due to its strong relationship with the United States, Britain remains a key player in Middle East politics, a role it has played for almost two centuries.

 GEOGRAPHY AND NATURAL RESOURCES